geldmon/cosmos-upgrade-watcher/README.md

 Fork of governor with the additions:

 - Send a Slack reminder when getting close to upgrade height.
-Configurable via the `remind_diff_blocks` for each chain.
+Configurable via the `reminder_diff_blocks` for each chain.

 > Cosmos Upgrade Watcher is a watcher that checks for upcoming upgrades in Cosmos SDK blockchains and notifies you about them in a Slack channel